ScorpionBytes/h3-cli/guides/touchless-nodezero.md

 be anything you want.
 The name helps you identify the Runner when assigning pentests to it, especially if you spin up multiple Runners across your network.

-To verify the runner has connected to the H3 API and registered itself, run the command below:
+To verify the Runner has connected to the H3 API and registered itself, run the command below:

 ```shell
 h3 runners
 ```

-You should see an entry for the runner `my-nodezero-runner` that you just started.
+You should see an entry for the Runner `my-nodezero-runner` that you just started.

 You can now assign pentests to your NodeZero Runner and the Runner will automatically launch NodeZero.
 You can tail the logfile to see it in action: